trevarj/dotris/README.md

 If the piece used to clear was hard dropped you get 1 point per row added to the point amount.

+Each level acts as a multiplier to the above table. i.e on level two, clearing one line is 80;

 ### Levels

-Every 10 lines cleared the speed of the falling piece increases by 20% and the grid is wiped.
+Every 10 lines cleared the speed of the falling piece increases by 40% and the grid is wiped.

 ## Building